Drakmyth/BitburnerScripts/README.md

 Purchases or upgrades servers to the maximum amount of RAM affordable.
 Always purchases maximum number of servers and keeps all server resources equivalent.
 Running scripts will be terminated before upgrade.
+Will only purchase servers able to run at least one thread of daemon.js.

 Options:
 -s, --simulate          Simulates the upgrade process to display the required